 Ben (Senior Lecturer at the University of Huddersfield) has been researching the impact of imprisonment on families for 10 years and is the co-founder of the International Coalition for Children with Incarcerated Parents (INCCIP).
 You can read one of Ben’s publications about the role of schools in assisting children of prisoners here.
 Ben also loves cats and exploring rivers and canals in his small boat.

 Sarah is an independent consultant currently working with the Prison Reform Trust.
 Her current research passion is about helping families where a mother is in prison, and she is pushing for more support for women in the community.
 Sarah is also an active volunteer for The My Time Project, is an incredible cook and loves the band The Beautiful South.
 You can read Sarah’s latest article ‘What about me?
 Listening to the stories of children with a mother in prison’ here.

 Liv has been attending support groups since the age of 9.
 She has spoken out on numerous occasions on TV, Radio and in conferences about the challenges she has faced and the things that have helped her through.
-Liv currently attends music college, is a talented singer, writer and artist and is often seen at local gigs.
+Liv is currently studying music at university; she is a talented singer, writer and artist and is often seen at local gigs.
 Liv is determined to use her artist talents to enable young people to be able to express themselves and find comfort in difficult times.

 Emily is a child protection social worker in one of the most deprived boroughs in the UK.
 Her research focus throughout her Masters was concerned with how prison release affects families.
 Emily is an advocate for vulnerable communities, social justice and community action.
 She has worked with families affected by parental imprisonment for several years and is also a passionate volunteer for The MyTime Project.
 When Emily is not working she loves to travel and go scuba diving whenever she can.